-This popular track is pedestrian only and a great short trail option.
-Commencing from the Yuelarbah Trail car park, access is via the raised boardwalk near the information board.
-The picturesque track leads you along Flaggy Creek, through wet gullies and coastal rainforest.
+Yuelarbah Trail (approx. 5km return): This popular track is pedestrian only and a great short trail option.
+Commencing from the Yuelarbah Trail car park, the picturesque track leads you along Flaggy Creek, through wet gullies and coastal rainforest.
 On the way to Glenrock Beach you’ll pass two waterfalls and Leichhardt’s lookout which offers excellent views over Glenrock Lagoon.

 Did you know: This track is part of the Great North walk that stretches 250km from Newcastle to Sydney.

 The short walk through the bush from your car will place you at the stunning Hickson Street Lookout – a popular spot for weddings and sunset picnics and a launch pad for gliding-sports.

 The relatively new staircase will take you directly down to the beach – woohoo!
 Just try not to think of the thigh burn waiting for you when it’s time to go back up those scenic stairs...

 With 14km of purpose-built bike trails and 20km of linked management trails in the northern section of the park, Glenrock is THE place for mountain bikers.

 The tracks follow a windy ride through open forest and woodlands and, in combination with the trail network, provide access to Burwood Beach, Leichhardt’s lookout and the waterfalls.

 The trails are graded – green circle for beginners, blue square for intermediate and black diamond for advanced, so there is bound to be one that suits your level.